MattGitHub01/weather-app/README.md

-The Odin Project weather app: create a weather app using WeatherAPI
+The Odin Project weather app prompt, create basic site implementing WeatherAPI.
+Webapp designed to display weather and weather forecast in a user selected city.